MaximilianHess/InfoVis2024/README.md

+Full data from GitHub is necessary to ensure the best dashboard experience.
+We are using git lfs to store it on GitHub.
 The following steps must be carried out to be able to run the project locally.

 1. Installation of git lfs (https://git-lfs.com/)